 And what’s better than turning a bad user experience into a positive and profitable one?

-I’ve already showed you how Ballard Designs recommended products on their error 404 page to increase their conversions.
+I’ve already shown you how Ballard Designs recommended products on their error 404 page to increase their conversions.

 Similarly, HubSpot offers users the opportunity to ‘sign up for a free demo’ on their error 404 page.
 The other two options above the free demo are also aligned with HubSpot’s conversion goals.

 12 brilliant examples of Error 404 pages